sidharth-ds/Ads-Classification-project/README.md

 ### Dataset:
 * The dataset contains 2 features (Age and Estimated Salary)
-* Target variable is Purchased/Not purchased (Binary classification problem)
+* Target variable is Purchased/Not purchased (Binary classification problem).

 ### Modelling:
 * using Decision tree classifier